bitnami/charts/bitnami/apache/README.md

 This chart bootstraps a [Apache](https://github.com/bitnami/bitnami-docker-apache) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
+Get production-level infrastructure services for your cluster: logging, monitoring, and HTTP ingress deploying the Bitnami chart on [Bitnami Kubernetes Runtime Production](https://kubeprod.io/).

 ## Installing the Chart